neo-project/neo-dev-portal/docs/n3/develop/write/nep17.md

 In Neo N3.x, the payable check has been removed and the corresponding logic has been placed in the `onNEP17Payment` method.

 The ability of the contract to receive assets has been changed from a fixed constant to the code logic within the contract.

+### Add compatibility check

+All contracts that add the `[SupportedStandards("NEP-17")]` attribute or `[SupportedStandards("NEP-11")]` attribute will trigger the compatibility checks.
+The compatibility check checks method names, parameters, return values, events, etc. to see if they conform to the standard, and reports an error if the check fails.